-- Completion of BMGT350 by start of program (preferred, but may take BMGT350, BMGT458Q, and BMGT458A concurrently in fall semester).
+- Completion of BMGT350 by the start of the program (preferred, but may take BMGT350, BMGT458Q, and BMGT458A concurrently in the fall semester.)

 - Online application form.

-- Essay - Please write on the role design has played in your life, why you want to be in Design Fellows, and what you would like to do with your Design Fellows knowledge and experience after graduation.
-2-3 pages, double-spaced.
+- Essay — Answer the questions: What role design has played in your life, why you want to be in Design Fellows, and what you would like to do with your Design Fellows knowledge and experience after graduation.
+2–3 pages, double-spaced.

 - Optional portfolio.

 Note: Cover letter, resume, essay, and portfolio must be submitted in PDF format.